 The 2019 edition also saw GB make history through the Big Stadium Hockey project.
 For the first time, a temporary pitch was laid at The Twickenham Stoop for the final round of league matches against New Zealand while 11,500 spectators piled into the stadium, making it the biggest hockey crowd in the UK since the London 2012 Olympics.

 Both teams returned to compete in the 2020 FIH Hockey Pro League, which was postponed in March of that year due to the Covid-19 pandemic before being extended to run until May 2021.
-Great Britain are due to host three rounds of fixtures before then and tickets are available - click here to find out more.
+After a series of games in Australia and New Zealand in February 2020, neither team returned to action as a result of the pandemic until October and November of that year, where they played games away in The Netherlands and Belgium.

 Great Britain's men won a bronze medal in the first ever edition of the Champions Trophy in 1978 before following that up with a silver in 1984 and another bronze in 1985.
 They went on to compete in another 12 tournaments but were unable to force their way onto the podium again, finishing fourth on three occasions, including their last appearance when it was held in London in 2016.